betaflight/betaflight/README.md

 ## Credits

-ctn - primary author and maintainer of Baseflight Configurator from which this project was forked.
+ctn - primary author and maintainer of Baseflight Configurator from which Cleanflight Configurator project was forked.
+Hydra -  author and maintainer of Cleanflight Configurator from which this project was forked.